My Top Long For 2017: Cemtrex

 What's One Share Worth?

 With industrials and industrials-linked companies, I'd typically apply a net asset value analysis as they're well-established companies that have been operating for decades in very predictable operating environments.
-However, CETX is not your every day, run-of-the-mill industrials company and a NAV analysis is only going to disappoint.
+However, CETX is not your every day, run-of-the-mill industrials company and an NAV analysis is only going to disappoint.
 I'm attaching a link to the NAV model I've built on my Dropbox, which also includes a cost of capital calculation, and the link to a small comparables model.

 Relative to a current market cap of $72.8 million, the company has a net asset value of just over $15 million, which implies absolutely no margin of safety and would actually mean that investors should short the stock!
-However, this goes against the many positives of the stock and because a NAV is not suited for companies that operate in the manner that Cemtrex does, it should be ignored.
+However, this goes against the many positives of the stock and because an NAV is not suited for companies that operate in the manner that Cemtrex does, it should be ignored.
 This low NAV has been present for many quarters and had you shorted CETX at all in the last eight months, your position would've been wiped out.

 So, let's take a look at the company's core valuation multiples relative to competitors.
 To do this, it's important to recognize that Cemtrex is one of the smallest players in the industry, if not the smallest.
-It competes against many multi-national companies, who have divisions dedicated towards the same services that Cemtrex provides.
-Cemtrex's edge comes from implementation of their service and contract quality.
-Two core comps are CUI Global (NASDAQ:CUI) and CECO Environmental Corp (NASDAQ:CECE), however the company also includes Ecolab (NYSE:ECL), Donaldson (NYSE:DCI), Jabil Circuit (NYSE:JBL), Clarcor (NYSE:CLC), Benchmark Electronics (NYSE:BHE), and Calgon Carbon (NYSE:CCC) as close competitors.
+It competes against many multinational companies, that have divisions dedicated towards the same services that Cemtrex provides.
+Cemtrex's edge comes from implementation of its service and contract quality.
+Two core comps are CUI Global (NASDAQ:CUI) and CECO Environmental Corp.
+(NASDAQ:CECE); however, the company also includes Ecolab (NYSE:ECL), Donaldson (NYSE:DCI), Jabil Circuit (NYSE:JBL), CLARCOR (NYSE:CLC), Benchmark Electronics (NYSE:BHE), and Calgon Carbon (NYSE:CCC) as close competitors.
 Again, the model will also be available on my Dropbox, here.

 Source: Derived From Capital IQ